Amahl and the Night Visitors: Recordings

 For several years it was assumed that the film (kinescope) of the original telecast had been lost, but a copy was found, transferred to video, and is now available at The Paley Center for Media (formerly The Museum of Television & Radio) and online at the Museum of Broadcast Communications.

 The original 1951 telecast has never been rebroadcast, although bootleg recordings have been made.
 A kinescope of the 1955 broadcast starring Bill McIver as Amahl was digitized in 2007 and is available commercially on DVD.
 The 1955 and 1978 productions are the only ones released on video.
 Cast recordings of both the 1951 and the 1963 productions were released on LP by RCA Victor, and the 1951 cast recording was reissued on compact disc in 1987.
 The 1963 recording of Amahl was the first recording of the opera made in stereo.

 Legacy

 Amahl and the Night Visitors was the first network television Christmas special to become an annual tradition.
 There had already been several television productions of Charles Dickens' A Christmas Carol since about 1947, but they had not been shown annually or presented by the same television network, with the same general technical staff, as Amahl was.
 Until 1963, Amahl was nearly always presented with many of the same singers and production staff.
 From 1951 until 1966 it was presented every year on NBC (which commissioned Menotti to write it) on or around Christmas Eve, as an episode of an existing anthology series, such as The Alcoa Hour, NBC Television Opera, or the Hallmark Hall of Fame.
 The 1978 production of Amahl also premiered on NBC, before it went to cable television in the early 1980s.

+A film of the opera, also titled Amahl and the Night Visitors, was made in Britain in 1996 by Christine Edzard.